leexm9/ReadingNotes/netty解读/第7章 Netty 线程模型的运行.md

         return;
       } catch (CancelledKeyException e) {
         if (!selected) {
-          // Force the Selector to select now as the "canceled" SelectionKey may still be
-          // cached and not removed because no Select.select(..) operation was called yet. eventLoop().selectNow();
+          eventLoop().selectNow();
           selected = true;
         } else {
-          // We forced a select operation on the selector before but the SelectionKey is still cached
-          // for whatever reason.
-JDK bug ? throw e;
+          throw e;
         }
       }